sasagawa888/nprolog/document/MANUAL.md

 Extension: Providing the atom on as an argument enables message display upon garbage collection.
 Providing the atom off disables the message.

 ### □ get(Char)
-Read the next character from a standard input device, skipping unprinted characters, Unify the ASCII value with Char.
+Reads the next printable character from standard input and unifies its ASCII value with `Char`.

 ### □ get0(Char)
-Read the next character from a standard input device, skipping unprinted characters, Unify the ASCII value with Char. get0 does not skip non-printing characters.
+Reads the next character from standard input and unifies its ASCII value with `Char`.
+Unlike `get/1`, it does not skip non-printing characters.

 ### □ get0_noecho(Char)
 Read the following characters from the standard input device and unify the ASCII value to Char.